Shell64/Class/README.md

   Human.Is("Human", "boolean", true) --this is redundant because Class.New do that already.
   Human.Is("PROgrammer", "boolean", true)

-  --Create a object using Human class local Alex = Human.New()
+  --Create an object using Human class local Alex = Human.New()

   Alex:SetName("Alex")